PAYLHORSE-Software/Jodot/README.md

 ## THE CHOPPING BLOCK

 Jodot is bespoke, opinionated and experimental in it's design philosophy.
-For a kitchen-sink alternative, see the aforementioned godot-rust, an excellent library that is far more versatile.
+For a kitchen-sink alternative, see the aforementioned godot-rust, an excellent library.
 With that said, here's the gist of it:

 **Methods, or member functions, are to be abolished.
 Except from this abolishment are the **_ready**, **_process**, **_physcis_process**, **_input**, **_enter_tree** and **_exit_tree** virtual methods, which can be declared as members.**

-Instead, you are offered `gdt_call(method_name, args...)` to call any of godot's class methods.
+You are offered `gdt_call(method_name, args...)` to call any of godot's class methods.

 ```jai
 Character :: struct @jodot {